XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data Length: 1 byte - 0x00

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns

-- This command is used by XU316 to obtain initial power-up configuration information
+- This command is used by XU316 to get initial power-on config info

-- Execution condition: Startup option includes 0x02 flag or power-up configuration CRC mismatch
+- Execution condition: Startup option includes 0x02 flag or power-on config CRC mismatch

-- XU316 will set default input/output mode, volume and other parameters according to this configuration information
+- XU316 sets default input/output mode, volume, and other parameters based on this config info

 3.2.4 Get Current Input/Output Mode (0x03)¶